By Pension and Benefits Editorial Staff

 - A final rule that amends the PBGC’s civil penalty regulations to adjust for inflation the maximum penalty provided for in ERISA Secs.
 4071 and 4302.

-SOURCE: The Unified Agenda for Fall 2018, at www.RegInfo.gov.
+SOURCE: The Unified Agenda for Spring 2019 is available at www.RegInfo.gov.

 Interested in submitting an article?